 Stat Server generates this durable action, also called InteractionHandling Outbound, when an agent (or place) accepts an outbound interaction on a particular media.
-This action terminates when the agent leaves the interaction.
+This action terminates when the agent leaves the interaction or when the NotMonitored action starts.
 HandlingOutbound and is similar to CallOutbound in the telephony model.